asyncapi/generator/docs/index.md

 > You can generate anything you want using the Generator as long as it can be defined in a **template**.

-The diagram below depicts the entire process of passing the **template** and **AsyncAPI file** as parameters to the AsyncAPI Generator CLI tool, how the Generator uses these inputs to generate the desired output, and example outputs you can get from the render engine.
+The diagram below depicts the entire process of passing the **template** and **AsyncAPI document** to the AsyncAPI Generator tool, how the Generator uses these inputs to generate the desired output, and example outputs you can get from the render engine.

 ``` mermaid
 graph LR